Mauritius – General Information

 Mauritius – Climate

-The climate in Mauritius is pleasant all year round, with the months April to July and September to October being the most beautiful.
+The climate in Mauritius is pleasant all year round, with the months of April to July and September to October being the most beautiful.

 Mauritius – Fauna